Variants of variable area flowmeters

 The standard variable area flowmeter consists of a conical measuring tube and a cylindrical float or ball.In addition to these traditional types, the following different designs have also proven themselves on the market.

-Measuring ring / orifice plate
+Variable area flowmeter with measuring ring / orifice plate

 A measuring ring with a precise inner bore is installed in a cylindrical measuring tube.
 A conical float moves in it and hovers at a height depending on the flow.
 The float is held in a centric position by a guide rod or guide elements attached to the float.
 The position of the float is transmitted via a magnet to a display unit with scale mounted outside the measuring tube.
 The advantage of this design is that the time-consuming production of a conical measuring tube is no longer necessary and almost any material can be used, in which the measuring ring is mounted.
 An additional lining with corrosion-resistant material (PTFE etc.) enables use even with the most aggressive fluids.

-By installing an additional spring as a restoring force, the devices can also be installed horizontally
+By installing an additional spring as a restoring force, the devices can also be installed horizontally or from top to bottom.

-This additional restoring force results in a faster response of the float when the flow rate is reduced,
+This additional restoring force results in a faster response of the float when the flow rate is reduced, especially with viscous fluids.

-Main flow and partial flow are almost proportional by installing a small orifice upstream of the
+Main flow and partial flow are almost proportional by installing a small orifice upstream of the variable area flowmeter, with the same flow characteristics as the main orifice.

 Orifice plate and float are normally supplied as calibrated measuring equipment.